Recipes, Beef Recipes

 Beef ossobuco recipe

 This beef ossobuco recipe, often referred to as braised beef shanks, is a mouth-watering Italian comfort dish traditionally made with veal.
 This simple slow-cooked recipe is delicious all year round.
 In spring or summer, I recommend serving it with buttery boiled potatoes and roasted purple sprouting broccoli with feta and preserved lemon.
-For autumn or winter, mashed potatoes or soft polenta are perfect accompaniments.
+For autumn or winter, creamy mashed potatoes recipe or soft polenta are perfect accompaniments.
 And whatever you do, don’t forget to enjoy the bone marrow!

 Swaledale-Beef-Ossobuco